XinhangL/image-to-pencil-sketch/README.md

 This project transforms a colored image into a pencil sketch using basic image processing techniques with OpenCV in Python.
 It's designed as a simple, visual data project ideal for portfolio or educational use.

 This project is inspired by a StrataScratch problem.
-The dataset is not included due to licensing restrictions.
+The image is not included due to licensing restrictions, however, I got a photo of my cute dog Mia that I can use on this!

 Originally inspired by a data science internship assignment from LetGrowMore (LGM).